Monotone Lagrangian Floer theory in smooth divisor complements: II: Abstract

 \section{Abstract}

-In \cite{DF1}, the first part of the present paper, we study the moduli spaces of holomorphic discs and strips into an open symplectic, isomorphic to the complement of a smooth divisor in a closed symplectic manifold.
-In particular, we introduce a compactification of this moduli space, which is called the {\it relative Gromov-Witten compactification}.
-The goal of this paper is to show that the RGW compactifications admit Kuranishi structures which are compatible with each other.
-This result provides the remaining ingredient for the main construction of \cite{DF1}: Floer homology for monotone Lagrangians in a smooth divisor complement.
+In \cite{part1:top}, the first part of the present series of papers, we studied the moduli spaces of holomorphic discs and strips into an open symplectic manifold, isomorphic to the complement of a smooth divisor in a closed symplectic manifold.
+In particular, we introduced a compactification of this moduli space, which is called the {\it RGW compactification}.
+The goal of this paper is to show that the RGW compactifications admit Kuranishi structures.
+This result provides the crucial ingredient for the main construction of \cite{part1:top,part3:FH}: Floer homology for monotone Lagrangians in a smooth divisor complement.